-Posted in Las Vegas Market | Posted on 01-30-2014 | Written by Metrostudy News
+Posted in Las Vegas Market | Posted on 12-10-2014 | Written by Metrostudy News

-”The overall supply of finished SFD lots is declining and development opportunities for delivery in the next 4 years must be considered today,” said Gross.
-With only 8,300 Finished SFD lots, 4Q13 proved to be the quarter where large scale development began.
-There are nearly 13,700 lots in development compared to 3Q13 when only about 8,000 lots under development, immediate production capacity is still healthy for the next year.
-The majority of the new lots in development are in Cadence.
-It is worth noting that the last time we had this few finished lots was 2002!
+The overall supply of finished SFD lots is declining and development opportunities for delivery in the next 4 years must be considered today.
+There are now 13,607 lots in development compared to 3Q13 when only about 9,300 lots were under development, immediate production capacity is still healthy for the next year.
+The majority of the new lots in development are in Summerlin, Inspirada and Cadence.
+It is worth noting that this number of finished lot supply is the lowest since Metrostudy began counting in 2002.

 Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
 Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
 For more information, visit www.metrostudy.com